 We hold dear the principles of a person-centered approach as developed by psychologist Carl Rogers and our colleagues.
 We seek to practice our individual approaches through our ways of being and doing in our personal lives and professional lives as well as in our community.
 Encounter is an important part of our process as we seek to be with one another in an authentic, empathic, understanding, and accepting manner.

-We believe that each individual can grow and enhance himself through interactions with others.
+We believe that each individual can grow and enhance herself or himself through interactions with others.
 We experience our own personal growth as we share, explore, exchange ideas, collaborate and work together.
 We are able to incorporate this growth in the services we provide through our individual lives and careers.

 We founded ourselves in 1968 guided by person centered practices.
 We began as a free-wheeling non-organization focusing on actualization of individual personhood.
 “Non- organization” meant a sense of persons gathering in their processes of being.
 It implies optimizing social flexibility and personal development.